Reloaded-Project/Reloaded-II/docs/QuickStart.md

 ## Download Reloaded

-!!! info "First you need to download Reloaded itself"
+First you need to download Reloaded itself:

 - ***Windows***: [Run the Installer][windows-installer].